Rockne S. O'Bannon: 2010s

 In 2010, O'Bannon was asked to help out on ABC's reboot of V which was struggling in its second season.
-Early in 2011, Syfy approached O'Bannon to create and showrun their project Defiance.
-Defiance's concept included combining a TV series with a massively multiplayer online game that was developed concurrently by Trion Worlds Online.
+Early in 2011, Syfy approached O'Bannon to create and serve as showrunner for their project Defiance.
+Defiance's concept included combining a TV series with a massively multiplayer online game (or MMO) that was developed concurrently by Trion Worlds Online.
 With Defiance up and running, O'Bannon moved on to Warner Bros.
 Television when it was announced the CW had placed a pilot order to make Cult in January 2012 nearly seven years after the network's predecessor had bought it.
 With both of his projects slated to go on the air, O'Bannon chose to follow his longtime passion project.

 O'Bannon originally wrote Cult in the aftermath of Farscape and watching the legions of fans mobilize to save the show.
 "I saw this phenomenon with fans rallying around the show.
 Okay, what if there wasn't this wonderfully warm sci-fi adventure show, but it was something a little bit darker and edgier?
 What kind of fans would that bring in?
 That's what started me down the path of creating Cult."
 When asked about leaving Defiance for Cult, Rockne responded: "It was a difficult transition for me because I really did and do love 'Defiance', but 'Cult' is really my baby."

 Cult went into production shortly after in February 2012, and a season order was placed May 11, 2012.
 Cult was a unique viewer experience designed to break the fourth wall.
 Rockne explained the appeal of the show, "The show, itself, is kind of invading your space, because it's not letting you just passively watch it.
 I'm watching a show called Cult about people watching a show called Cult...
 Cult was really an attempt to break down the fourth wall, to break the glass between you and the TV show."

 O'Bannon next began work as executive producer on the second season of Revolution.
 Despite praise for the revamped and grittier season, NBC declined to add a third season and canceled the show after 42 episodes.
 After Revolution, O'Bannon was asked by Warner Bros.
 Television and NBC to consult on their fledgling horror series Constantine.

 As of 2019, O'Bannon is an executive producer for Evil on CBS.